-5.2.6.
-There are further opportunities to develop the City's retail offer, allowing for a broad mix of retail facilities while maintaining a predominance of A1 retail use.
-The role and status of the four PSCs will be strengthened, enhancing the retail offer in the City, supporting its primary business function and the growing cultural activity within the City.
-Improvements to pedestrian links and the retail offer within the Retail Links will encourage shoppers to move between the PSCs.

 - 5.2.7.
-Major retail development should locate within PSCs, but where suitable sites are not available should consider sites on the edge of the PSCs or the identified Retail Links.
-Smaller scale retail uses will be encouraged throughout the City, where they provide an active frontage and facilities which meet the needs of the City's working population or provide for the needs of local residents.
-Particular encouragement will be given to A1 uses near to residential areas. - 5.2.8.
-Active frontages should be provided at street level across the City.
-Retail uses may be permitted on upper floors of major commercial developments, including in tall buildings, providing that the loss of office floorspace is acceptable under Policy O2. - 5.2.9.
-The floorspace target in Policy S5 is based on a Retail Needs Assessment which identified a need for 196,000 m of additional retail floorspace up to 2036.
-The Assessment identifies the potential for significant retail growth in and around the PSCs, with a focus on potential growth around Moorgate/Liverpool Street.
-Some growth is also anticipated to come forward outside the PSCs, near them or along the Retail Links.
+There are further opportunities to develop the City's retail offer, allowing for a broad mix of retail facilities while maintaining a predominance of A1-comparison and convenience retail uses.
+The role and status of the four PSCs will be strengthened, encouraging further retail development, enhancing the retail offer in the City, supporting its primary business function and the growing cultural activity within the City.
+Improvements to pedestrian links and the retail offer within the Retail Links will encourage shoppers to move between the PSCs by enabling increased activity along these connecting routes, and creating a welcoming and vibrant environment. - 5.2.8.
+Major retail development, defined as development over 2,500m2 gross floorspace, should locate within PSCs, but where suitable sites are not available should consider sites on the edge of the PSCs or on the identified Retail Links should be considered before other areas of the City.
+Smaller scale retail uses development will be encouraged throughout the City, where they it provides an active frontage and facilities which meet the needs of the City's working population or provide for the needs of local residents.
+Particular encouragement will be given to A1-convenience retail uses near to residential areas that serve the needs of residents.

+5.2.9.
+Active retail frontages should be provided at street level across the City.
+Other appropriate town centre uses, including leisure uses, will be acceptable where they provide an active frontage.
+Retail uses may be permitted on upper floors of major commercial developments, including in tall buildings, where they provide additional facilities which are accessible to the public and office occupiers., providing that the loss of office floorspace is acceptable under Policy O2.

-Policy R1: Principal Shopping Centres
+Policy RE1: Principal Shopping Centres

-1. Principal Shopping Centres (PSCs) are defined as designated frontages on the Policies Map.
-Sites or buildings that contain a designated frontage are considered to be part of the PSC in their entirety.

-2. Within PSCs the loss of ground floor retail frontages and/or floorspace will be resisted and additional retail provision of varied unit sizes and frontage lengths will be encouraged.
-Proposals for changes between retail uses within the PSCs will be assessed against:

-- the contribution the unit makes to the function and character of the PSC; and - the effect of the proposal on the area in terms of the size of the unit, the length of its frontage, the composition and distribution of retail uses within the frontage and the location of the unit within the frontage. - 3.
+- 1. Principal Shopping Centres (PSCs) are defined as designated frontages on the Policies Map.
+Sites or buildings that contain form part of a designated frontage are considered to be part of the PSC in their entirety. - 2.
+The role of the PSCs as concentrations of comparison and convenience shopping will be retained.
+Within PSCs tThe loss of ground floor retail frontages and/or floorspace will be resisted and additional retail provision of varied unit sizes and frontage lengths will be encouraged, supported by complementary uses that increase footfall and provide active frontages.
+Where planning permission is required.
+Pproposals for changes between retail uses within the PSCs will be assessed against: - the contribution the unit makes to the function and character of the PSC; and - the effect of the proposal on the area in terms of the size of the unit, the length of its frontage, the composition and distribution of retail uses within the frontage and the location of the unit within the frontage. - 3.
 Proposals for the change of use from shops (A1) to other Class A uses at upper floor and basement levels will normally be permitted, where they do not detract from the functioning of the centre or amenity.